-Earlier design iteration was, until recently, in the iTunes store.
-This latest iteration was waiting for engineering time to implement design modifications.
-An Angular app with the same basic design was laid out for web and non-iPhone smart phones.
-An Apple Watch app was also design.
+Both apps, until 2016, were in the iTunes store.
+An Angular app with the same basic design was available for web and Android smart phones.
+The companion Apple watch app was designed but waiting implementation.

 Adobe InDesign (initial design)